Covenant students are expected to be familiar with the content and the requirements of the academic program in which they are enrolled.

 Approved Off-Campus Studies Programs

 Students may study off-campus while remaining enrolled as full time students at Covenant by participating in approved consortial and contractual agreement programs.
 Billing is coordinated through Covenant, and students remain eligible for one semester of financial aid at the following levels: 100% of normal external aid (federal, state and/or outside sources) and 50% of normal institutional aid.
-If a study abroad program is required for a student’s major (Spanish, French, German Studies, and International Studies), students who have attained junior status will be eligible for 100% of both normal external aid and normal institutional aid.
+If a study abroad program is required for a student’s major (Spanish, French, and International Studies), students who have attained junior status will be eligible for 100% of both normal external aid and normal institutional aid.
 Normal institutional aid is any aid awarded by Covenant, including endowed and restricted funds.
 No student employment is offered while students are studying abroad.
 In addition to these fees owed to Covenant, students may be responsible for additional application fees payable to the host institution, travel expenses not included in the program, personal expenses, and additional food expenses.

 Approved Off-Campus Studies Programs through Consortial Agreements

 For consortial programs, all coursework will be entered on Covenant’s transcript just as one of our institutional courses with credit being awarded for all passed courses (greater than “F”).
 Current approved programs include student programs offered by the Council of Christian Colleges and Universities (CCCU).

 Student Programs of The Council for Christian Colleges and Universities: www.cccuglobaled.org